mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 implied that the guy I'd taken it to was just looking to cash in...  even after my wife and I[^wife] repeatedly told him that we had no affiliation with that mechanic and that the mechanic knew that we would not be taking the car back to him for repairs.
-We negotiated more and finally agreed them replacing the brake pads and doing some of the fluid flushes in exchange for bumping the sale price up to $31,000 (because the brake pad replacement alone cost almost $600 since the STI uses Brembo pads).
+We negotiated more and finally agreed to them replacing the brake pads and doing some of the fluid flushes in exchange for bumping the sale price up to $31,000 (because the brake pad replacement alone cost almost $600 since the STI uses Brembo pads).
 It terms of the maintenance they offered, it wasn't that great a deal for me, and as I mentioned earlier, in retrospect I really should have just walked at this point.
 In fact I almost did over a miscommunication about the brake pad replacement: I wanted all of them replaced, but Ken had assumed I meant only one pair and had neglected to ask _which_ pair.
 I had been at the dealership literally all day at this point; I was there for at